Tuesday, 17 October 2023

 4. }

-A one-to-many relationship is used when a single record in one table relates to multiple records in another.
-For instance, a user can have multiple posts:
+A one-to-many relationship exists when a record in one table is associated with multiple records in another table.
+For instance, a user can have more than one post:

 class User extends Authenticatable {